 ∙∙∙ Personal Finances

-Apart from the costs for traveling, it’s important to set aside an amount for possible emergencies (example: you suddenly need to fly back home, etc.)
+Apart from the costs of traveling, it’s always important to set aside an untouchable amount for possible emergencies as you travel the world (for example: you suddenly need to fly back home, you got into an accident, etc.).
+This is also why it’s vital to hold travel insurance so you can protect yourself.

 – – –